Eating Disorder Therapy

 There are different types of eating disorders, below we have mentioned the most commonly known.

-Anorexia nervosa: highly restrictive eating and calorie intake, abnormally low body weight, deep fear of gaining weight, distorted body image, excessive exercising, misuse of laxatives or diet aids.
+Anorexia nervosa: Highly restrictive eating and calorie intake, abnormally low body weight, deep fear of gaining weight, distorted body image, excessive exercising, misuse of laxatives or diet aids.

-Bulimia nervosa: bingeing on large amounts of food in secret, then purging - intentionally vomiting, misuse of laxatives, excessive exercising, preoccupation with weight, body image, and size.
+Bulimia nervosa: Bingeing on large amounts of food in secret, then purging - intentionally vomiting, misuse of laxatives, excessive exercising, preoccupation with weight, body image, and size.

 Physical signs